COVID-19 Updates and Resources

 - Webex Meetings: For information on how to access a course Webex meeting, view our Joining a Webex Meeting Quick Start Guide.

-- For students with Internet access problems at home, please see these options.
+For students with internet access problems at home, check with the firstname.lastname@example.org for options.

 Avoiding Email Scams

 During any crisis or high-profile event, hackers/scammers and other bad actors will try to trick you into clicking links or opening attachments that relate to the crisis.
 Here are several to watch out for: